-The ASA National Age Group Water Polo Champs is the premiere competition for young water polo players in Great Britain.
+The Swim England Water Polo National Age Group Championships are the premiere competitions for young water polo players in Great Britain.

 The Championships are contested in three different age groups: U15, U17 and U19.